mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/TESTING.md

 ## **_Testing_**

+### **_Browser compatibility_**

+The project ahd been tested in the following browsers without any compatibility issue:
+* Google Chrome
+* Microsoft Edge
+* Firefox
+* Opera

+The project has also been tested on different screen sizes.
+15" and 14" inch laptop, 24" screen and 20" screen.

+### **_Responsiveness_**

+As already specified in the "Surface" part in README file, the project has been developed with mobile first approach.

+The project has been tested in mobile view in the following devices without any compatibility issue:

+* Motorola G5, G8 and G9
+* Iphone 6
+* Ipad 2

 ### **_Automated testing_**

 * HTML pages tested with [W3C HTML Validator](https://validator.w3.org).
 I Had warning on regards sections that needed heading.
 Due to the fact that the heading was outside the section for layout reasons.
 Modified the position of the section nwarning removed.